3CWebDev/Social-Media-Icons-for-Bootstrap/README.md

 Add required form fields to function. <a href="https://api.drupal.org/api/drupal/developer%21topics%21forms_api_reference.html/7.x">Use Drupal Form API (FAPI) for field specs</a>.

+IMPORTANT: Be sure to and the 'use' for the following class to your theme-settings.php file

+<code>use Drupal\Core\Form\FormStateInterface;</code>

 ## Step 2

 ## Step 3